No Mercy (2005): Storylines

 The storyline over the WWE United States Championship began when Booker T, Orlando Jordan, and Christian each explained why they thought they deserved a title match against the champion, Chris Benoit.
-Theodore Long, SmackDown!'s on-screen general manager/authority figure, then announced that Benoit could choose who he wanted to face for the title.
-After Jordan won a Triple Threat match, also involving Booker and Christian, Benoit decided that he would face all three men in a Fatal 4-Way match between the four at No Mercy.
+Theodore Long, SmackDown!'s on-screen general manager, then announced that Benoit could choose who he wanted to face for the title.
+After Jordan won a triple threat match, also involving Booker T and Christian, Benoit decided that he would face all three men in a fatal four-way match between the four at No Mercy.

 Event

 Before the live broadcast of the event began, William Regal and Paul Burchill defeated Paul London and Brian Kendrick in a tag team match that aired on the Sunday Night Heat pre-show.

 Preliminary matches

-The first match of the event was The Legion of Doom (Animal and Heidenreich) and Christy Hemme and MNM (Joey Mercury, Johnny Nitro, and Melina) in a six-person tag team match.
+The first match of the event was The Legion of Doom (Animal and Heidenreich) and Christy Hemme taking on MNM (Joey Mercury, Johnny Nitro, and Melina) in a six-person tag team match.
 After a match predominately controlled by MNM, Hemme pinned Melina after executing a Doomsday Device to win the match for her team.

-In the next match Bobby Lashley, who made his WWE pay-per-view debut, faced Simon Dean.
+In the next match, Bobby Lashley, who made his WWE pay-per-view debut, faced Simon Dean.
 Lashley won the match in under two minutes after pinning Dean after a Dominator.
 Lashley forced Dean to eat 20 double cheeseburgers as the show progressed.

-The third contest was a fatal 4-way in which Chris Benoit defended the United States Championship against Booker T, Christian, and Orlando Jordan.
+The third contest was a fatal four-way in which Chris Benoit defended the United States Championship against Booker T, Christian, and Orlando Jordan.
 After a match evenly controlled by all four men, Benoit forced Christian to submit with the sharpshooter submission hold to win the match and retain the title.

-In the next match Mr. Kennedy faced Hardcore Holly.
+In the next match, Mr. Kennedy faced Hardcore Holly.
 Kennedy controlled most of the match, as he attacked and applied various submission holds on Holly's arm.
 Kennedy pinned Holly after he performed a Green Bay Plunge off the top rope.

 In the next match, John "Bradshaw" Layfield (JBL) faced Rey Mysterio.
 The match went back and forth, as each man gained the advantage many times.
 JBL pinned Mysterio after a Clothesline from Hell to win.